iterative/dvc.org/content/docs/command-reference/artifacts/get.md

 addressed in the form `path/to/dvc.yaml:artifact_name` or `path/to:artifact_name` (where `dvc.yaml` is omitted).

-`dvc artifacts get` will first try to download artifacts via the DVC Studio [REST API].
-Downloading an artifact using the Studio REST API only requires a valid DVC Studio [client access token] and a Studio project configured with your [remote storage credentials].
+`dvc artifacts get` will first try to download artifacts via the DVC Studio REST API.
+Downloading an artifact using the Studio REST API only requires a valid DVC Studio [client access token] and a Studio project configured with your remote storage credentials.
 It does not require the client to have those credentials.
 If you do not have a valid DVC Studio token, or the artifact is not tracked in the model registry, DVC will fall back to its typical method to get files (see `dvc get`).

 ## Options